markgild/lost-temple-adventure-game/README.md

   - WIN
   - GAME OVER
   - GOOD END
-- ASCII art (I took it from the internet an AI)
+- ASCII art (I took it from the internet and AI)
 - Input validation (only valid choices allowed)
 - Replay option after finishing the game